bmarwritescode/oopsla-19-artifact/README.md

 ### Running the Abridged Benchmark Tests

-NOTE: We expect this will take at least a day to run, depending on the strength of your machine and the RAM given to the VM.
+NOTE: We expect this will take at least 24 hours to run, depending on the strength of your machine and the RAM given to the VM.

 Here, instead of running 31 trials of each experiment, we run each experiment once.
 To run, navigate to `java-sketch` and run the following:
 ```